Background pattern

 CommonSkin rash.

-Very rareUrticaria, drug-induced skin eruptions that may threaten the patient's life (Stevens-Johnson syndrome and toxic epidermal necrolysis) (see section 2.
-Before taking Zyloric 100 mg tablets), hair loss or discoloration, severe allergic reaction that causes facial or throat swelling.
+Very RareHives, drug-induced skin eruptions that can be life-threatening (Stevens-Johnson syndrome and toxic epidermal necrolysis) (see section 2.
+Before taking Zyloric 100 mg tablets), hair loss or discoloration, severe allergic reaction causing facial or throat swelling.

-Frequency not knownLichenoid skin eruption (red-violet skin rash with itching or white-grayish lines on mucous membranes)
+Frequency Not KnownLichenoid skin eruption (red-purple skin rash with itching or grayish-white lines on the mucous membranes)

-If you experience any of the following symptoms, stop taking the medication and inform your doctor immediately:
+If you experience any of the following symptoms, stop taking the medicine and inform your doctor immediately:

 Rare(affects less than 1 in 1,000 people)